roytang/blog/content/notes/2016/04/10154562419893912/index.md

 tags:
 - movies
 - spoiler-free-review
+title: Captain America Civil War spoiler-free review
 ---

-Captain America Civil War spoiler-free review:

 - great fight sequences, start to finish
 - the newcomers were great, airport big fight sequence had a great surprise (and not the one you already saw in the trailer - although you might have already been spoiled if you pay attention to certain toy lines), although I feel like a couple of the characters were pulled in to the conflict in a way that was a bit weak, but it's still pretty good overall